Front Row (left to right): Wilah-Marie Baptiste, Andre Benjamin, Makani Lewis, Hector Baley.

-The Virgin Islands is home to some of the best sports fishing in the world.
-The abundance of fish, the beautiful waters, and perfect climate draw thousands of visitors each year to enjoy our seas.
-The Marine Vocational Program (MVP) recognizes the need to introduce, instruct, and include the children of the Virgin Islands in the marine industry and the sport.
+The United States Virgin Islands is home to some of the best sports fishing in the world.
+The abundance of fish, the beautiful waters, and the perfect climate draw thousands of visitors each year to enjoy our seas.
+NBE recognized a need to introduce students on the island of St. Thomas to the Marine Industry.

 Each session of the program will include four-five high school students.
 Those students will be enrolled in six sessions, each session will be focusing on a different aspect of sports fishing.
 Each student must be able to swim.
 One adult chaperone, also with the ability to swim, must accompany the students during each session.
 The adult chaperone will be provided by either the school or Caribbean Rose, Inc.